miklevin/MikeLev.in/_posts/2023-05-24-hey-mentee-listen-to-your-mentat-mentor-metioning-tng-tng-tng-tng.md

 matters.
 All the rest don't mean shit because it becomes your shit.
 Shit you can't take with you.

+People who don't think so, and rather take a great deal of pleasure in amassing a great amount of shit and lording it over you... you know, like those who covet land over all else so that they can lord the land over you as some sort of... oh, I don't know... land lord.
+They're the worst.
+It might look like that whole landlord approach is working for them at first.
+They might even rise to positions of great power.
+But when the Covid hits the NYC, the world catches onto them and before long, ***YOU'RE FIRED!***

-I mean you could get this shallow kind of cheating yourself material success by just mining some bitcoin early or something, and be one of those cryptobros shoving how smart you are in everyones face and getting your manboy ego stroked by the world.
-But that's not the same thing.
-It's a completely different kind of success I'm talknig about.
-You know how they say you can't take it with you?
+I mean you could get this shallow kind of cheating yourself material success by just mining some bitcoin or oil early or something, and be one of those cryptobro rockafellows shoving how smart you are in everyones face and getting your manboy ego stroked by the world.
+But that's not the same thing as real success.
+If there's immortal souls, these madmatters are kind of like the yoyo toys of the emotionally superpowered in the afterlife.
+They're the clowns.
+The reminders of how broad the rules of this openended game is and how many different ways you can play your hand.
+But in the end, be it in afterlife or by your legacy, you become a lot like a collectable trading card.
+What will be on your card?

-Well from a purely practical hedging your bet agaist their being an immortal soul and all, you can take it with you.
-You very much can take it with you.
+So it's in this light that I encourage pursing a completely different kind of success than madmatters value.
+What kind of success, exactly?
+Well, you know how they say you can't take it with you?
+I think you can.
+I think anything that lives as information in your mind becomes an permanent part of your immortal soul, and by extension, the immortal soul of the universe (everything connected, remember?).
+And even if not, we might make it that way because Iain
+M. Banks ***Surface Detail***, Ray Kurzweil, yadda yadda tired SciFi troupe but truth.

+If even from a purely practical hedging your bet against their being an immortal soul, you should abide by my advice.
+If I'm right, you've won a much bigger game than madmatters ever have.
+In fact, they just become the Jokers in your hand, in your deck, in your story.
+If I'm wrong, then I still may be right because technology is definitely making information legacies that could train AI models and become a sort of collective digital memory more and more real.
+So why wouldn't you take my advice?
+There's 2 winning exits, and one where there's nothing to lose.

-The kind of wealth I'm talking about will fill you with vim and verve.
-Mostly vim though actually.
+So what kind of wealth can you take with you?
+The kind that fills you with vim and verve.
+Mostly `vim` though actually.
 And as of late, a new form of vim.
 Or shall we call it Neo, Neo?
 Lt's call it NeoVim.
 And that's only because it's like almost 100% API-compatible with Vim.
 And by that, I mean the commands don't change.
 What you commit to your eternal muscle memory will be with you forever.
 And I'm talking maybe forever, forever.
 And not just in the immortal soul sense, but if Ray Kurzweil is right and you can upload your brain, maybe in a soul you can make immortal.
 Or at least the rich folks can.

 So you see, you really don't take anything off the table when it comes to information assets, especially muscle memory skills, that you can modify your